-The Berkana Institute’s Massage Therapy Certification Program is 5 months long, and is 600 to 675 Hours.
+The Berkana Institute’s Massage Therapy Certification Program is 600 to 675 Hours.
 The primary 600 Hours are pre-determined and required for Certification from the Institute.
 Students can take up to 75 hours of electives during the program.
 The Academic Dean strongly recommends that each student take at least 25 hours of electives in order to meet the new entry level recommendations.

 Orientation – 5 hours: Berkana Institute Program Orientation.